mbackschat/WKWebViewFIleUrlTest/README.md

 Here's the main page, where you can test file:// urls that come from inside the app bundle, the Library folder, the Documents folder, and the tmp folder.

+**UPDATE** - the code has been updated to show a new option to use the selector "loadFileURL:readAccessURL:" if available, and report it to you as well.

 ![main screenshot](main.png)